ashutosh936/MENTORx37/CONTRIBUTING.md

 ## 🔍 Reviewing PRs

-Help improve EdgeCareer by reviewing contributions:
+Help improve MENTORx by reviewing contributions:

 * ✅ Check if it runs/works as expected
 * 🧠 Look for clear, maintainable code